SSM 602–07: Informed Consent

 The informed consent process is designed to provide students with timely and understandable information regarding confidentiality and its limits, the nature of counseling services, rights of mental health clients, and methods for appealing unsatisfactory services.
 It is ethically and legally important that potential clients be aware of specific information before choosing to use mental health services.
 By providing the Informed Consent form and relevant information, ASU gives students opportunities to make informed decisions about their participation in the services provided.
 If a student chooses not to sign the Informed Consent form, the staff member providing service will inform the student about alternative on- and off-campus mental health services and will assist the student with accessing such services.
 No further services will be provided.

-ASU Counseling Services provide a variety of psycho-educational and consultation services to the ASU community.
+ASU Counseling Services provides a variety of psycho-educational and consultation services to the ASU community.
 Although the spirit of the informed consent process is integral to any professional service that counseling centers offer, the following services do not require use of the Informed Consent form: